 For related reading

 In past years, for the most part before I began this blog, I read most of Malcolm Gladwell’s books.
 And I’ve reviewed one of them, David and Goliath: Underdogs, Misfits, and the Art of Battling Giants.
 My review is at Disability can be a great advantage.
 Later, I also reviewed The Bomber Mafia: A Dream, a Temptation, and the Longest Night of the Second World War (Malcolm Gladwell wades into the debate about strategic bombing in WWII).

 I’ve also reviewed an excellent book about Stanley Milgram and the Obedience Experiment he conducted at Stanford, The Man Who Shocked the World: The Life and Legacy of Stanley Milgram by Thomas Blass.
 You’ll find the review at Stanley Milgram put social psychology on the map.

-You might also be interested in Science explained in 10 excellent popular books (plus dozens of others) and The Undoing Project: A Friendship That Changed Our Minds, by Michael Lewis, reviewed at Michael Lewis on the science of decision-making.
+You might also be interested in Science explained in 10 excellent popular books and The Undoing Project: A Friendship That Changed Our Minds, by Michael Lewis, reviewed at Michael Lewis on the science of decision-making.

 And you can always find my most popular reviews, and the most recent ones, on the Home Page.